toshirot/libra-auth/README.md

 wss.send(sigB) </pre>
                         </li>
                         <li>ALICE: Verify by Bob's Public Key the "sigB" and the "msg" those were received.<br>
-                         Well, Bob's Public Key was get from testnet.
-"sigB" was send from Bob.
-"msg" was made by Alice.<br>
+                         Well, Bob's Public Key was getting from testnet. "sigB" was send from Bob. "msg" was made by Alice.<br>
 e.g.<pre class=eg>{bool} BobPubKey.verify(msg, sigB)</pre>
                         </li>
                         <li>ALICE: if 6th is true then Make the "sigA" by the Alice's Private Key and the "sigB".<br>